 Nehmo Hassan is a Program Coordinator at UC San Diego Center for Community Health.
 She was born in Los Angeles and raised in San Diego by her Somali immigrant parents.
 She is passionate about helping San Diego’s underserved community by providing nutrition education in order to teach individuals the importance of living a long and healthy life.

 Nehmo is a first generation college graduate with a Bachelors in Food and Nutrition from San Diego State University.
 There, she was an active member of the Student Nutrition Organization, where she served the San Diego community through nutrition education and advocacy for nutrition and wellness causes.
 She is an active board member of the United Women of East African Support Team, whose mission is to serve as a pipeline of culturally competent health services, education, and advocacy for the improvement of East African women and families’ health and well-being.

-Nehmo is currently pursuing her Masters of Public Health degree in the Health Promotion and Behavioral Science concentration at California State University San Macros.
+Nehmo recently completed her Masters of Public Health degree in the Health Promotion and Behavioral Science concentration at California State University San Macros.